jpgaviria2/bitcoinrewards/README.md

 Only tokens from trusted mints are accepted.
 These are always swapped to Lightning directly — everything else gets rejected.
 ![Payment Models](./Screenshots/PaymentModels.png)

-### 💰 Max Payment Amount
-Maximum accepted payment amount (in sats).
-Cashu will be unavailable as a payment method for invoices with too large amount.

 ### ⚡ Max Lightning Fee
 Max Lightning fee you're willing to pay, expressed as a percentage of the transaction amount.
 Advised to use at least 2%